AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 Download a starter project that includes a vehicle simulator, Azure Function App projects, a Web App project, Azure Databricks notebooks, and data files used in the lab.

-1. From your lab computer, download the starter files by downloading a .zip copy of the Cosmos DB scenario-based labs GitHub repo.
+1. From your lab computer, download the starter files by downloading a .zip copy of the Azure Cosmos DB scenario-based labs GitHub repo.

-2. In a web browser, navigate to the [Cosmos DB IoT solution accelerator repo](https://github.com/solliancenet/cosmos-db-iot-solution-accelerator).
+2. In a web browser, navigate to the [Azure Cosmos DB IoT solution accelerator repo](https://github.com/AzureCosmosDB/solution-accelerator).

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.